Tampa–Hillsborough County Public Library System: Events and programs

-One way that the Tampa-Hillsborough Public Libraries supports and engages the community is to host special programs, events, and classes to meet the needs of the individuals.
-Each branch houses its calendar of events for children, teenagers, and adults.
+The Tampa-Hillsborough Public Libraries support and engage the community by hosting special programs, events, and classes to meet the needs of the community.
+Each branch has a calendar of events for children, teenagers, and adults.

-Throughout Hillsborough County, there are events held to involve the community in the libraries.
-Some events are baby time, storytime.
-Crochet, tech help, puzzle zone, and children’s theater.
-All of these events can be found on their website calendar.
-Baby time is when you can bond with your baby through books, bouncy rhymes, and songs in this lap-sit program that introduces early literacy skills and encourages language development.
-For children ages 0‐18 months and their parents.
-A program capacity of 10 children and 1 parent is in place.
-Storytime is Enjoy books, rhymes, songs, and activities.
-This engaging program offers social interaction and builds reading skills.
-For children ages 3 – 6 years and their parents.
-A program capacity of 20 children and one parent is in place.
-Crochet buddies are where youth come to learn the basics of crochet with Ms. Bonita.
-For ages nine and up.
-Tech help is where you can bring technology questions to the library.
-Library staff can help you troubleshoot computers and other technology, explore apps and devices, use eReaders, find eBooks, and navigate the HCPLC website and digital resources.
+Throughout Hillsborough County, events involve the community in the libraries.
+Some events are baby time, story time, crochet, puzzle zone, and children's theater.
+Baby time is where patrons can bond with their babies through books, bouncy rhymes, and songs in a lap-sit program that introduces early literacy skills and encourages language development.
+Crochet buddies is where children come to learn the basics of crochet.
 The puzzle zone is where the library puts out puzzles that the whole family can come work on together.
-Lastly, Children’s theater is where the library chooses a play for the kids to work on.
-The children come and audition for parts, and then if they receive a part, they come to the practices and the show.
+Children’s theater is where the library chooses a play for children to work on.